Crisis Fundraising: A Simple Ask That Works!

 Thank you Gail!

-I hope you and your team will apply this approach – you should see generous donors responding quickly.
+We hope you and your team will apply this approach – you should see generous donors responding quickly.
+Best of luck to you in these tough times.